 Wootton House dates back to Victoria times.
 I began to wonder who had lived there in the past and felt sure it must have been a farm at one time.

-After taking some photographs, we stopped by the area where the greenhouses had once been and then headed for home.
 I decided to do a bit of research and discovered that the area had once been a fruit farm.
 We know the building in its 100 acre of land opened as The West Ham TB Sanatorium on 26th October 1927 and closed in December 1957.
 By the early sixties it was in private hands and became a boarding kennels.
 In 1964 much of the land was bought by Essex County Council and became part of a conservation area.

 I record my findings below, going backwards in time.